Ry-Rousseau/ry-rousseau.github.io/_posts/2026-02-09-longformer-framing-classifier.md

 ### 3.2 Longformer for Full Document Classification

-To produce the framing classifier, I evaluate a range of models, combining feature-level and architectural findings (see appendix section).
+To produce the framing classifier, I evaluated a range of models, combining feature-level and architectural findings (see appendix section).
 I settled on the Longformer, a variant of the RoBERTa model fundamentally designed for long-context inputs (up to 4096 tokens).
-This model implements sparse attention, which enables longer input while keeping computation comparatively low, and can be run locally with a mid-range GPU.
-In addition, the Longformer's ability to set specific tokens for global attention directly enables a mixture of experts design with the structured topic injections, allowing the topic token to speak with the rest of the input text during evaluation.
-This balances the full contextual understanding of smaller BERT models while enabling the necessary input lengths for measuring most social media posts and news articles.
+This model implements sparse attention, which enables longer input while keeping computation comparatively low, and can be run locally with a mid-range GPU (~16 GB VRAM).
+In addition, the Longformer's ability to set specific tokens for global attention enables a mixture of experts design with the structured topic injections, allowing the topic token to speak with the rest of the input text during training and evaluation.
+This balances the primary advantage of BERT model - complete context window - with the significantly higher input size of Longformer to analyze complete articles.

 **Key Configuration:**
 - Global attention on [CLS] token (position 0)